Faculty Recognition Program

 - Nomination form and support letter provide specific examples of successful practices

-- Nominees may be teaching or non-teaching faulty members
+- Nominees may be teaching or non-teaching faculty members

-- Nominations for all three awards will be submitted to the Office of the Provost and Vice President for Academic Affairs.
+- Nominations for all three awards will be submitted to the Office of the Provost and Vice President for Academic & Student Affairs by the end of classes on December 6, 2019.

-- Only complete applications, submitted to the appropriate review committee chair on or before the annually established deadline, will be considered.
+- Only complete applications, submitted to the Office of the Provost prior to the established deadline, will be considered.

 - Once an individual is nominated, he or she will be informed by the appropriate committee chair of the required documentation for further consideration of the nomination, as follows: